The Englitch Research Proposal

 Introduction

 From the standpoint of linguistic anthropologists… only by studying variation can we identify similarities and differences to arrive at more robust generalizations and consider potential universals” (Chernela 2023).
 Professor of Black Feminist Law, Kimberlé Williams Crenshaw, invented the term “intersectionality,” so we can describe the dynamic associations between the concepts of race, class, gender, and other individualized characteristics and their real-time interaction with one another in our society.”
 Crenshaw evolved the English language with a new word to explain a psychosocial and political situation.
-People of color have been inventing adaptations to evolve the Latin-based languages ever since they were forced to use them, making new words and language cultures, generating the diction of Ebonics, Chicano, and other forms, as well as popularizing the words of their ancestral languages.
+People of color have been inventing adaptations to evolve the Latin-based languages ever since they were forced to use them, making new words and language cultures, generating the diction of AAVE-Ebonics, Chicano, and other forms, as well as popularizing the words of their ancestral languages.

 Literature Review